sprat-kv/jobseeker-analytics/CONTRIBUTING.md

    - **Username**: `postgres`
    - **Password**: `postgres`
    - Click on the `Test Connection` button to ensure the connection is successful.
+   - Note: you may need to Download PostgreSQL driver files - Driver settings window will prompt you.

 5. **Save the Connection**:
    - If the connection test is successful, click `Finish` to save the connection.